fwcd/d2/README.md

 * `D2WebAPIs`, client implementations of various web APIs

 ### D2
 The executable application.
-The base functionality is provided by `CommandHandler`, which is a `DiscordClientDelegate` that handles raw, incoming messages and dispatches them to custom handlers that conform to the `Command` protocol.
+The base functionality is provided by `D2ClientHandler`, which is a `DiscordClientDelegate` that handles raw, incoming messages and dispatches them to custom handlers that conform to the `Command` protocol.

 ### D2Commands
 At a basic level, the `Command` protocol consists of a single method named `invoke` that carries information about the user's request: